 From here stagecoach buses regularly run to and from Edinburgh which tickets covering around half the price of train tickets.
 When arriving from a service, you can connect to a regular local bus service, run by a company called Moffat and Williamson, if your accommodation or destination is further afield – but we never needed to use their services.

-If you want to complete the entire journey by train (which is common if you are using the BritRail Spirit of Scotland Pass) then the St Andrews Train Station is actually located in Leuchars, about 5 miles away.
-There is a regular bus service connects the train station with St Andrews town but the cost is almost double the bus if you are just coming from Edinburgh so much less convenient.
+If you want to complete the entire journey by train (which is common if you are using the BritRail Spirit of Scotland Pass), then the St Andrews Train Station is actually located in Leuchars, about 5 miles away.
+There is a regular bus service that connects the train station with St Andrews town, but the cost is almost double the bus if you are just coming from Edinburgh so much less convenient.

-Boutique stores, cute cafes, exquisite ruins, and quiet town-house lined streets beg you to explore further but these are just a few of the attractions you are not going to want to miss…
+Boutique stores, cute cafes, exquisite ruins, and quiet town-house lined streets beg you to explore further, but these are just a few of the attractions you are not going to want to miss…